GunnarEriksson/chtmltable/README.md

     $table = $table->create($tableSpecification, $data, columnSpecification);
     $table->getHTMLTable();

-To use a not specified table, where the keys in the $data array is used as headings for the columns, just exclude the table specification and the column specification.
-The number of columns is the number of keys in the first row in the multidimensional associative array.
+To generate a not specified table, just exclude the table specifications.
+The data is presented as it is in number of columns according to the number of keys in the data objects.
+The title of the columns are the name of the keys in the data object.

     $table = $table->create([], $data, []);
     $table->getHTMLTable();